atlassian-labs/atlassian-sampling-processor/README.md

 - `status_code` - samples based upon the status code (OK, ERROR or UNSET)
 - `ottl_condition` - samples based on given boolean OTTL condition (span and span event).
 - `downgrader` - downgrades any "Sampled" decision from the `sub_policy`, to what is specified in `downgrade_to`.
+- `threshold` - inspects span attribute `sampling.tail.threshold`, and makes a Sampled decision if the numerical value of the attribute is larger than the rightmost 56-bits of the trace ID.
+The attribute takes the string form "0x[0-9a-fA-F]{1,14}".
+If the numerical part of the attribute is less than 14 digits (56-bits) long, it will be right-padded with zeroes as per OTEP-235.

 ### Example